natalkalink/geo-capitals-quiz/README.md

 * Vanilla JavaScript: Built with pure JS to ensure deep understanding of DOM manipulation and application logic.

 * Scalable Styling: Used SASS (SCSS) with BEM methodology to keep styles organized and modular.

-### ✨ Overview

-A dynamic web application designed to help users master European capitals and explore the regions of Ukraine in an engaging way.

-Includes interactive geography quizzes, educational facts, and a custom-built interactive SVG map with real-time feedback.

-I was responsible for the full frontend development cycle.

-My main task was to build a fully responsive interface and ensure that the interactive map remains functional and user-friendly across all devices, from desktops to smartphones.

 ### 🛠️ Built With